 I recently went to my bookcase looking for Mortimer Adler and Charles Van Doren’s book How to Read a Book and started to re-read Chapter 20 The forth level of reading: Syntopical reading – how to read two or more books on the same topic.
 This book’s chapters 1-19 are on Youtube, sorry Chapter 20 is not.
-However, I will be making use of this chapter while reading Nassim Taleb’s book The Black Swan and Herbert Macuse’s book One Dimensional Man, and will be demonstrating how syntopical reading operates as we examine the thesis that Donald Trump is a black swan one dimensional man.
+However, I will be making use of this chapter while reading Nassim Taleb’s book The Black Swan and Herbert Marcuse’s book One Dimensional Man, and will be demonstrating how syntopical reading operates as we examine the thesis that Donald Trump is a black swan one-dimensional man.

 The past DAMBlog entries have been experiential (CE); were supported with readings, documentaries, and Web content; which were reflected on (RO); adding to our abstract conceptual knowledge (AC); and then used to write (AE) anticipating what is unfolding.
 Black swan events are coming and by repeating this process we expect to build an understanding of emerging events, but doing this requires multi-dimensional thought.
 This is the Kolb learning model behind this blogging experience.